maiquynhtruong/maiquynhtruong.github.io/_pages/work.md

 ### May 2017 - December 2017
 ### Mason, OH

-- Developed warehouse agents for the solutions
-- Created internal messages passed in the system.
-- Wrote unit tests
+At Swisslog, I developed software running on warehouse agents for the solutions.
+More specifically, I helped write internal XML messages passed between host server and Swisslog controls software.
+I also wrote unit tests for the system.

 ## Software Intern at [Atomic Robot](https://atomicrobot.com/)
 ### May 2018 - August 2018
 ### Mason, OH

-- Develop Android mobile applications in Kotlin
+At Atomic Robot, I developed Android mobile applications in Kotlin.
+One of my projects was for a pilot training business.
+My team and I did a UI overhaul for the app.
+I collaborated with designers to implement mockups into code.

-- Write technical blog posts about Google products
+Besides making Android app, I also wrote technical blog posts about Google products.
+I did two posts on Actions on Google.
-- User test mobile applications